SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Workshops.md

 * A conference-approved workshop is organized under the aegis of a SIGPLAN host conference.
-* Accepted submissions must not be published in any way, and they do not become part of the ACM Digital Library.
 * A conference-approved workshop may not use the SIGPLAN name or logo.
 It may, however, use the name of the host conference.
+* A conference-approved workshop need not have an open call for contributions, nor a programme committee.
+But if it does have a PC, that PC must respect the SIGPLAN Diversity Policy and be approved by the SIGPLAN Executive Committee prior to issuing invitations.
+* Accepted submissions must not be published in any way, and they do not become part of the ACM Digital Library.

 **Suggestions:**